6 Best Pregnancy Supplements For a First Time Mom

 The recommended daily intake of choline during pregnancy is 450 mg.

-Food with choline, such as eggs, milk, and meat, are great ways to meet your daily choline intake.
+Food with choline, such as eggs, milk, and meat, is a great way to meet your daily choline intake.

 Or, you can use a prenatal vitamin with choline; however, I have yet to find prenatal vitamins with choline that have a sufficient daily amount within them.